 After attending this webinar, you will be in a better position to comply with the myriad of newly enacted legislation impacting California employers.
 You will also know your additional obligations and duties as an employer to prevent and correct discriminatory, harassing, and retaliatory conduct.

 Jennifer Raphael Komsky earned her B.S. in 1994 from the University of California, Santa Barbara and earned her J.D. degree in 1997 at the University of the Pacific, McGeorge School of Law.
 She was admitted to the State Bar in 1997.
 Current memberships include the State Bar of California and the Los Angeles County Bar Association.

-Before specializing in employment law, Jennifer practiced in the areas of medical malpractice defense and business litigation.
+Prior to specializing in employment law, Jennifer practiced in the areas of medical malpractice defense and business litigation.
 She has focused on employment law exclusively for over 15 years, defending employers in all phases of litigation before State and Federal Courts and administrative agencies.
-Jennifer regularly counsels human resource professionals and business owners, providing ongoing advice and guidance on company policies and personnel matters as well as conducting employee training.
-Her clients include small and family-run businesses up to nationwide and global corporations.
+Jennifer regularly counsels human resource professionals and business owners, providing ongoing advice and guidance on company policies and personnel matters as well as conducting employee trainings.
+Jennifer’s clients include small and family-run businesses up to nationwide and global corporations.
 No matter the size of the business, Jennifer’s approach remains the same: determine the needs of the client early on and design the best strategy accordingly.